 Are they claiming extraordinary things?

 Is the group or teacher saying that no other group has a specific idea?
 Are they claiming only they know the essence of martial arts?
+Are there a lot of secret techniques?
 Or that they know more than other groups?
 Are they the only school that does the armbar correctly?
-Are they the only school showing true samurai sword techniques?
+Are they saying that they are the only school showing true samurai sword techniques?
+Are they talking about the death-touch or being able to fling opponents through the air without touching them?

 Is there a claim that the teacher is infallible?